edoziw/gol-towers/README.md

 resources for ai

 # source files

-## ai requests
+## to ai:
-to ai: Ask if you need any of these in your context
+Ask if you need any of these files in your context
 ## files
 ./brainstorm/index.html
 ./src/asset_tracking.rs